Azure/blobxfer/docs/10-cli-usage.md

 * `--sync-copy-dest-remote-path` specifies the destination remote Azure path under the synchronous copy destination storage account.
 * `--timeout` is the timeout value, in seconds, applied to both connect and read operations.
-To apply separate values for these operations individually, use YAML configuration instead.
+This option is DEPRECATED.
+Please specify the connect timeout as `--connect-timeout` and the read timeout as `--read-timeout` separately.

 ### Encryption
 * `--rsa-private-key` is the RSA private key in PEM format to use.
 This can